Skip to main content

 const world = await runtime.getWorld(worldId);

-// Get all worlds
+// Get all worlds for the agent

 const allWorlds = await runtime.getAllWorlds();